saritabagul/react_calculator/README.md

-# Getting Started with Create React App
+# Getting Started with React Calculator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple calculator built using React.js

 ## Available Scripts